DiegoToniolo/scientificcomputing_bicocca_2025/README.md

 Credit: [xkcd 2582](https://xkcd.com/353/).
 This actually a Python easter egg...
 You can truly `pip install antigravity` and `import antigravity`.
 Try!

 ## Working
-The exercises in the working directory are done by Diego Toniolo
+The exercises in the working directory are done by  Toniolo